IBT · Republic Airways / Mesa Airlines

 Scheduling & Assignment Framework

-Scheduling changes reflected in the extension materials focus on procedural harmonization.
-Mesa scheduling constructs, including Schedule Adjustment Period (SAP) concepts, trade windows, and reserve utilization transparency measures, are aligned toward Republic’s scheduling ecosystem rather than replacing it.
+Scheduling changes reflected in the transition materials focus on procedural harmonization.
+Mesa scheduling constructs, including Schedule Adjustment Period (SAP) concepts, trade windows, and reserve-utilization transparency measures, are aligned toward Republic's scheduling ecosystem rather than replacing it with a Mesa-only framework.

-The JCBA Summary identifies adoption of Mesa SAP concepts within the Republic framework and establishes a joint reserve utilization subcommittee to address buffering, utilization, and transparency concerns during transition.
-These changes are framed as process alignment rather than expansions of scheduling discretion.
+The JCBA Summary identifies adoption of Mesa SAP concepts inside the Republic framework, a joint reserve utilization subcommittee, reduced trade deadlines, Mesa jet bridge trade concepts, and lineholder / short-call reserve trade language.
+These changes are best read as process alignment and transition controls, not as a complete rewrite of Republic's core scheduling authority.

 Economic Structure